Waste education

 N/A

-Our bin mascot is the face of our Let’s get sorted waste and recycling campaign.
-The mascot is part of our ongoing community waste education activities and is looking forward to visiting schools and events around the Shire.
+Our bin mascot, Kerby, is the face of our Let’s Get Sorted waste and recycling campaign.
+Kerby is part of our ongoing community waste education activities and is looking forward to visiting schools and events around the Shire.

 Which bin does the mascot represent?